Boulder08/chunknorris/README.md

 - Example: --qadjust-skip 4
 - Default: 1 for resolutions less than HD and 2 for HD and above

 **--qadjust-cpu**: Defines the '--preset' parameter used by the analysis for svt-av1

+**--qadjust-crop**: Defines the cropping that you want to do before the analysed video is resized.
+Use this if you don't already crop the source while loading it (which you can do for example in DGSource), so you will ensure that the analysed video properties correspond to the final encoded video.
+- Example: --qadjust-crop 0,280,0,280
+- Default: 0,0,0,0

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.